apache/activemq-artemis/docs/user-manual/en/management.md

 You can also configure the connector using the following:

+-  connector-host

--  connector-host The host to expose the agent on
+   The host to expose the agent on
+-  connector-port

--  connector-port The port to expose the agent on
+   The port to expose the agent on
+-  jmx-realm

--  jmx-realm The jmx realm to use for authentication, defaults to `activemq` to match the JAAS configuration.
+   The jmx realm to use for authentication, defaults to `activemq` to match the JAAS configuration.
+-  object-name

--  object-name The object name to expose the remote connector on, default is `connector:name=rmi`
+   The object name to expose the remote connector on, default is `connector:name=rmi`
+-  secured

+   Whether the connector is secured using SSL
+-  key-store-path

+   The location of the keystore
+-  key-store-password

+   The keystore password
+-  key-store-provider
+   The provider, JKS by default
+-  trust-store-path

+   The location of the truststore
+-  trust-store-password

+   The trustore password
+-  trust-store-provider

+   The provider, JKS by default

 > **Note**
 >